What are the Benefits and Risks of Staking on Polkadot? Print

 Modified on: Wed, 21 Jun, 2023 at 2:22 PM

 Start your staking journey or explore more information about staking on Polkadot's Home Page.
 Discover the new Staking Dashboard that makes staking much easier and check our extensive article list to help you get started.

 Staking has emerged as a popular way for DOT holders to participate in securing the network by supporting validators who confirm transactions on the blockchain.
 However, staking comes with its own set of risks and benefits.
 In this article, we provide insights for users considering staking.

 TABLE OF CONTENTS

-Polkadot uses a nominated proof-of-stake (NPoS) system to select the validators that are responsible for securing the Relay Chain.
-That's why staking is also referred to as nominating on the Polkadot network.
+Polkadot uses a nominated proof-of-stake (NPoS) system to select the validators that are responsible for securing the relay chain.
+That's why staking is also called nominating on the Polkadot network.

-DOT holders who don't want to set up a validator node themselves can stake their tokens and participate as nominators to earn a share of the validators’ rewards.
+DOT holders who don't want to set up a validator node themselves can stake their tokens and nominate validators who they believe will do a good job securing the network.
+Nominator's stakes help trustworthy validators to be selected, and nominators get a share of the validator's rewards in return.

 Did you find it helpful?Send feedback

 Disclaimer: We always strive to provide you with the best support we can and we take all care to ensure that our instructions are accurate and concise.
 However, following these instructions properly, as well as the general management of your accounts and funds, is ultimately your responsibility.
 Web3 Foundation cannot be held liable for any accidental loss of funds or any other damage you might incur.